cosc2336-ds-alg/assg01/README.md

    on GitHub using the provided assignment invitation link for the 'Assignment Functions' for our current class semester and section.
 2. Clone the repository to your DevBox using the SSH URL to your local class DevBox development environment.
-Make sure that open the cloned folder and restart inside of the correct Dev Container.
+Make sure to open the cloned folder and restart inside of the correct Dev Container.
 3. Confirm that the project builds and runs, though no tests may be be defined or run initially.
 If the project does not build on the first